hadadzhi/StupidAR/asiosdk/readme.txt

-Just download your own copy of ASIO SDk and put all sources and headers right here.
+Just download your own copy of ASIO SDK and put all sources and headers right here.